-(1) Pilot grantees will be expected to provide a brief presentation about their planned project at the 2020 INRPHA meeting to be held August 4-5, 2020 in Boulder, CO and a full presentation summarizing their project findings at the 2021 INRPHA meeting (location and date to be determined); (2) Participation in future INRPHA activities; and (3) Written report upon completion of the project (due by August 15, 2021).
+(1) Pilot grantees will be expected to provide a presentation about their project at the 2023 INRPHA meeting to be held in-person and/or virtually in Summer, 2023; (2) Participation in future INRPHA activities; and (3) Written report upon completion of the project (due by June 30, 2023 or later as negotiated if an NCE is granted).
 Subsequent outcomes stemming from the pilot, including the submission of external funding proposals, receipt of external funding, and publications must be reported to INRPHA.
 All research resulting from the pilot project must credit NIA grant R24-AG065159.
 All publications must be submitted to PubMed Central.